brentp/combined-pvalues/examples/charm/README.md

 $ python ../damid/ttest.py overlap.txt no-overlap.txt
 (25.948028554040935, 1.2957717193202179e-145)
 ```
-So the p-values of 1.296e-145 indicates that we can enrich for
+So the p-value of 1.296e-145 indicates that we can enrich for
 lower q-values from the Irizarry data by intersecting with our
 DMR's.
 So the Irizarry DMR's that overlap with ours are less
 likely to be false discoveries.